guybrush262/Netflix-movie-search/README.md

 ## How It Works

-The idea under the Python script is that the movie search on Netflix is performed through a grid, and so it is possible assigning a position to every letter/number.
+The idea under the Python script is that the movie search on Netflix is performed through a letters and numbers grid, and so it is possible assigning a position to every one of those letters/numbers.
 The starting position is the **lens icon** on the top of the grid in Netflix.

 <img src="https://github.com/user-attachments/assets/b2c30fa5-d06e-4e09-b851-015ca1dfa9df" width="400"/>